Adecoagro S.A. research snapshot

 AGRO AI Trading Strategy Framework

 The AGRO AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with commodity prices, FX rates, EBITDA trends, debt management, sugar and ethanol crush margins, crop yields, and Tether ownership developments.
+It connects chart levels with commodity prices, FX rates, EBITDA trends, debt management, sugar and ethanol crush margins, the Caarapo mill acquisition, crop yields, and Tether ownership developments.

 Trend-following setup

-Watch for AGRO to hold above the $9.00 to $9.50 support zone and break convincingly above $11.00 to $12.00 resistance.
+Watch for AGRO to reclaim the $10.20 to $10.75 moving-average zone and hold above $9.60.
 Confirmation requires improving EBITDA trends, stable or strengthening FX, and credible Tether ownership strategy updates.

-A failure to hold above $9.00 or a breakdown below $7.50 should reduce trend confidence.
-If Q2 2026 earnings on August 11, 2026 disappoint, the recovery trend is at risk.
+A failure to hold above $9.60 or a breakdown below $9.00 should reduce trend confidence.
+If Q2 2026 earnings disappoint, the recovery trend is at risk.

 Mean-reversion setup

-If AGRO pulls back toward $8.00 to $9.00 while grain, sugar, and ethanol prices remain supported, compare the EV/EBITDA multiple with historical ranges and peer valuations.
-AGRO at a 5-6x EV/EBITDA on normalized earnings would be cheap historically.
+If AGRO pulls back toward $9.00 to $9.50 while grain, sugar, and ethanol prices remain supported, compare the EV/EBITDA multiple with historical ranges and peer valuations.
+AGRO near 6x to 7x EV/EBITDA on normalized earnings would be historically cheap.

 Do not treat a pullback as an opportunity if FX deteriorates sharply, Tether announces a related-party transaction that changes the company's financial profile, or commodity prices break support levels.